 Our framework leaves some room for improvements and further work to be done in multiple directions.
-Here, we discuss some of those directions and highlight interesting aspects we can exploit. \\
+Here, we discuss some of those directions and highlight interesting aspects we can exploit.

-{\bf Real-World Performance.} How would our model perform in the real world?
-How can we increase its adaptability to end devices?
-For example, we can apply ordered dropout \cite{Horvath2021FjORD} on the federated part.
-Exploring this direction would be an important next step. \\

-{\bf Decentralized training.} We can easily extend our model to the decentralized setting, but understanding how to exploit or work around this less-constrained setting would be challenging, as the network topology might hinder progress in a non-trivial manner. \\

-{\bf Client shift.} Our architecture adapts to different clients $i$ under covariate shift $q_i(\*x)$ and prior shift $q_i(\*y)$.
-Can we extend it to the case of temporal heterogeneity?
-For example, our model might not work well with clients with diurnal activity. \\
+\textbf{Client shift.} Our architecture adapts to different clients $i$ under covariate shift $q_i(\*x)$ and prior shift $q_i(\*y)$.
+Can we remove assumption \cref{ass:independence} and extend our framework to the case of conditional shift $q_i(\*y|\*x)$?
+This would help personalize the model's prediction based on the client.

-{\bf Model improvement.} How can we design a generator that can effectively incorporate clients' variations?
-What about different modalities of data, such as language and sensorimotor control?
-Can we use an attention-based mechanism for controlling the aggregation or sampling mechanisms for our model?
-Further experimentation with more modern models within our framework would be interesting. \\
+\textbf{Model improvement.} How can we design a generator that can effectively incorporate the clients' variations?
+Is the choice of private parameters mostly problem-specific?
+What about different modalities of data, such as language and time series?

-{\bf Privacy.} The federated part of the generator of our model can stay in the server, but the federated discriminator needs direct access to the data in the client.
-Can we avoid that and just get some statistic or feature from the data that is sufficient for training our model?
-This would really improve the privacy of our model. \\
+\textbf{Generator on the server.} Our model is trained with \texttt{FedAvg} and can benefit from the same privacy guarantees.
+Privacy in our case could be better because the federated part of the generator can stay completely in the server and the discriminator can share only the federated part of its parameters.
+Can we train the federated discriminator completely on the server as well to ensure complete privacy?
+The server would then need data samples or at least discriminative features of the data from the clients, which might reveal private information about the client.
+Still, it would be interesting to explore the benefits of having the generator be completely on the server \cite{Augenstein2020GenModelsEffectiveML}.

-{\bf Conclusion.} We introduced a framework combining federated learning, generative adversarial learning, and (causal) representation learning together by leveraging the federated setting for learning a client-invariant representation based on a causal model of the data-generating process, which we model as a GAN.
+\textbf{Conclusion.} We introduced a framework combining federated learning, generative adversarial learning, and (causal) representation learning together.
+We do so by leveraging the federated setting and learning a client-invariant representation based on a causal model of the data-generating process, which we model as a GAN.